iwineye/MARKET_BEHAVIOUR_DURING_ISRO_LAUNCHES/README.md

 ## HOW TO RUN :

 Download the note book and replace the date and ticker data with any other company and you want.

-Modify and Run
+Modify the column names according to your data and Run accordingly to study particular stock trends.

 ## CONCLUSION

-    *In terms of growth percentage BHEL and MTARTECH and CENTUM had the highest among all** **In terms of value we can see that MTARTECH,TATAELXSI,CENTUM were the highest.**
+  **In terms of growth percentage BHEL and MTARTECH and CENTUM had the highest among all** **In terms of value we can see that MTARTECH,TATAELXSI,CENTUM were the highest.**